Traveling to Canada during Covid-19: What you need to know before you go

 Additionally, all arrivals are given a health screening by a border officer to assess any symptoms.

 Canada dealt well with the initial wave of Covid-19.
-However, it is currently in the grip of a deadly second wave, which experts believe is in part due to indoor mixing around Canadian Thanksgiving in October.
-Daily cases are up to 10 times higher than in late summer according to Canada's public health agency.
+However, it has been in the grip of a deadly second wave, which experts believe is in part because of indoor mixing around Canadian Thanksgiving in October.

-Toronto is under a second strict lockdown, although cases in the city continue to rise.
-Alberta has also imposed new lockdown measures as cases there soar.
-Quebec is locked down for the holidays until January 10.
+Though case numbers have been in decline since January 8, the Canadian government says "given the number of cases in Canada, the risk to Canadians is considered high."
+Ontario, Canada's most populous province, has issued a stay-at-home order that took effect January 14 and applies to the whole province, including Toronto and Ottawa.

+Quebec is under a full lockdown and on January 9 became the first province to enact a curfew, with residents needing to be in their homes from 8 p.m. until 5 a.m.

 What can visitors expect?

 Mask mandates vary between provinces.
 Alberta brought in new measures in early December, enforcing face coverings and banning all social gatherings.

-The same is also true in British Columbia, where authorities are hoping to prevent large gatherings over the holidays with a ban on meeting more than one person, both indoors and outdoors.
+The same is also true in British Columbia, where authorities have extended a ban on social gatherings until February 5.
+Restaurants are open for indoor dining, however they must stop serving alcohol at 10 p.m.

-In Alberta, indoor dining is banned, while in Toronto, bars and restaurants are limited to take out service only.
-All non-essential businesses are closed in Quebec,
+In Alberta, indoor dining at restaurants is banned, while in Toronto, bars and restaurants are also limited to take out service only.
+All nonessential businesses are closed in Quebec.

-Most Canadian provinces continue to advise people to maintain a two-meter distance to cut the spread of the virus.
+Most Canadian provinces continue to advise people to keep a distance of 2 meters (6.5 feet) to cut the spread of the virus.

 Useful links